shuaiwang123/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Dr. Shuai Wang is a lector of space geodesy at the Nanjing Tech University (NJTech).
 His research interests include, but not limited to, multi-temporal InSAR analysis, large-scale tectonic deformation in the Tibetan Plateau and geodetic inversion.
-He is a membor of the G3 (Geodesy, Geomatics, Geophysics) reaserch group in the NJTech.
+He is a membor of the G3 (Geodesy, Geomatics, Geoscience) reaserch group in the NJTech.
 Our group toward to a better understanding of Earth science using the space geodesy observations (i.e., GRACE, GPS and InSAR).